 - When to get vaccinated: At least five weeks before travelling.

-- How it is given: Injection in the upper arm.
+- How it is given: An injection in the upper arm.

 - Side effects: Very common side effects include pain or redness at the injection site.
 Common side effects include fever, headache and digestive problems.

 - Children: The vaccine can be given to children over the age of 12 months.

 - Additional precautions: You need to practise food safety as well as water and hand hygiene while in an area where hepatitis A is endemic.
 If travelling to a country where medical resources are limited, carry sterile needles with you and avoid getting piercings or tattoos.
 Use a condom every time you have sex to avoid catching hepatitis B during sex.